Mithun1508/Mithun1508/README.md

 🎮  Experience working on AWS components such as EC2, S3

-📝 Hosting and maintaining websites on virtual machine instances along with integration of databases
+📝 Hosting and maintaining websites on virtual machine (used Oracle Virtual box and VMware ESXi hypervisor) instances along with integration of databases

 📄 Deploying static websites on cloud for production